plapointe6/EspMQTTClient/README.md

-bool isConnected(); // Return true if everything is connected. bool isWifiConnected(); // Return true if WiFi is connected. bool isMqttConnected(); // Return true if MQTT is connected. bool getConnectionEstablishedCount() const { return _connectionEstablishedCount; }; // Return the number of time onConnectionEstablished has been called since the beginning.
+bool isConnected(); // Return true if everything is connected. bool isWifiConnected(); // Return true if WiFi is connected. bool isMqttConnected(); // Return true if MQTT is connected. bool getConnectionEstablishedCount() // Return the number of time onConnectionEstablished has been called since the beginning.
 ```

 As ESP8366 does not like to be interrupted too long with the delay() function, this function will allow a delayed execution of a function without interrupting the sketch.